chrisnoonan98675/site/xl-deploy/how-to/upgrade-xl-deploy.markdown

 Each new version may deprecate some functionality or features in favor of newer ways of working.
 If functionality is marked as deprecated for a specific version, the old functionality is still available (so you can still upgrade hassle-free), but it will be removed in the next version.

-In the [version-specific upgrade notes](/xl-deploy/latest/upgrademanual.html), there is information about how to migrate to the new way of working.
+In the [release manual](/xl-deploy/latest/releasemanual.html), there is information about how to migrate to the new way of working.
 This gives you the time and opportunity to migrate to the new situation before upgrading to a still newer version that will no longer have the old functionality.
 Be sure to read the deprecation information for each release you're upgrading to, so you know what will change in upcoming versions.

 ## Performing the upgrade

-Before upgrading, carefully read the [**release notes**](/xl-deploy/latest/releasenotes.html) and the [**version-specific upgrade notes**](/xl-deploy/latest/upgrademanual.html).
+Before upgrading, carefully read the [release manual](/xl-deploy/latest/releasemanual.html).
 Note anything that may apply to your situation.

 ### Upgrading the server